huy/knn_text_classification/README.markdown

 **K-Nearest Neighbor by Weighted Proximity**

-In K-Nearest Neighbor algorithm we look for a K - known documents (K is predefined parameter) that are "nearest" to a test document then assign the test document to the same category of these documents with highest sum of proximity if the sum of proximity exceeds predefined threshold from interval of 0 to 1.
+In K-Nearest Neighbor algorithm we look for a K - known documents (K is predefined parameter) that are "nearest" to a test document then assign the test document to the same class of these documents with highest sum of proximity if the sum of proximity exceeds predefined threshold from interval of 0 to 1.

 Documents are represented using tf*idf vector space model.
 The proximity between two document is cosine similarity